 Hotel Schloss Mönchstein

-Hotel Schloss Mönchstein is situated at the very heart of Salzburg Old Town, on top of Mönchsberg hill, overlooking the Augustiner brewery Salzburg to the northwest and the city’s most popular museums to the southeast.
+Hotel Schloss Mönchstein is situated at the very heart of Salzburg Old Town, on top of Mönchsberg hill.
 With breathtaking panoramic views, an outdoor hot tub and pool, and a large park, this hotel’s singular location is simply unbeatable.
-Inside, the hotel is a proper castle, and the guests are treated like royalty, with gorgeous marble bathrooms and authentic antiques in each room.
-The on-site restaurant was awarded 2 toques by Gault Millau for its outstanding traditional Austrian cuisine, paired with a wide selection of fine wines.
+Inside, the hotel is a proper castle which treats its guest like royalty providing gorgeous marble bathrooms and authentic antiques in each room.
+The on-site restaurant was awarded 2 toques by Gault Millau for its outstanding traditional Austrian cuisine.
+This, of course, is paired with a wide selection of fine wines.

 Hotel & Villa Auersperg

 This family-run boutique hotel, while small, offers all the amenities you can ever want on your one day in Salzburg.
 With a great location only 15 minutes from all the main attractions, Hotel & Villa Auersperg offers individually designed rooms, with either modern or classic furnishings.
-If you get bored of your room, you can relax at the spa area or hotel’s quaint garden terrace.
-And they’ll even make it easier for you to get to all of the most exciting things to see in Salzburg, with free maps, bicycles for rent, and plenty of useful information to help you reach all the most important things to see in Salzburg.
+On top of that, you can relax at the spa area or hotel’s quaint garden terrace.
+You can also count on free maps, bicycles for rent, and plenty of useful information to help you reach all the most important things to see in Salzburg.

 Altstadt Hotel Hofwirt Salzburg

 Located east of the Salzach river, the Altstadt Hotel Hofwirt Salzburg is only 10 minutes on foot from Mirabell Palace.
 Amenities include tablets with internet access in each room, nonsmoking rooms, both in modern and traditional style, and a rich breakfast buffet with delicious Austrian meals.
-A stone’s throw away from Linzer Gasse, the Salzburg Main Train Station, and all of the key Salzburg attractions, this hotel is a great choice for travelers looking do some sightseeing.
+Very close to all key Salzburg attractions, this hotel is a great choice for travelers looking do some sightseeing.
 Convenient and comfortable, this hotel will provide you with great value for your money.